It's rare that we get to the movie theater twice in a weekend, but we just did, and I'm happy to report that the trips were worth it.

 Saturday, July 23, 2005

 Harold Lewis is a sports agent who represents more than 50 NFL players.
-He was on my KMOX show yesterday to talk about the profession, whether "Jerry Maguire" was realistic and how it impacted his life, which owners and players are the best to deal with, what he has to do for clients who get in trouble, and "Super Agent," the new Spike TV reality show he appears on.
+He was on my show to talk about the profession, whether "Jerry Maguire" was realistic and how it impacted his life, which owners and players are the best to deal with, what he has to do for clients who get in trouble, and "Super Agent," the new Spike TV reality show he appears on.
 We also discussed steroid use in pro sports, and whether he'd rather have a client who's a #1 draft pick or a Super Bowl winning quarterback about to become a free agent.
-Listen to the conversation here.

 I was talking yesterday about the worst job to have in this oppressive summer heat, citing those guys who lay down hot tar and asphalt as my choice.
 Listeners suggested repairing anything in a stifling un-air-conditioned attic, working in an aluminum foundry, and emptying porta-potties.
 All of those make me happy to have a job where Willis Carrier's invention makes life a lot more comfortable.